 But, what exactly is collective intelligence?

-It involves any process that relies on the expertise of the group as a whole rather than just the knowledge or opinions of one or two people.
-Instead of basing a hiring decision on the suggestions of just one person, managers can instead collect data from a larger pool of experts to make better, more accurate hiring decisions.
+Collective intelligence involves any process that relies on the expertise of the group as a whole rather than just the knowledge or opinions of one or two people.
+Instead of basing a hiring decision on the opinion of just one person, managers can instead collect data from a larger pool of experts to make smarter, more successful hiring decisions.

 Why Collective Intelligence Matters